An Artist & Craftsman

 I have a particular fondness for iron mounted southern longrifles and accouterments; particularly the longrifles made in the region from Augusta County Virginia southwest into East Tennessee.
 My currently planned projects are focused on recreating rifles from that area.
 Below are a couple photos of a “fantasy” longrifle I created exhibiting many of the features of rifles from that region, just assembled in a manner that they never would have been in the 18th and early 19th centuries.
 This firearm is my personal target rifle and was created for my pleasure alone.
 It does, however, represent some of my best work as well as my personal interests; and that is why it is being presented here.

-As important as collecting and building longrifles is to me, and it is very important, I strive to make Christ the most important thing in my life because he died so that sinners like you and I might be forgiven our sins and gain eternal life.
+As important as recreating flintlock longrifles and accouterments is to me, I strive to make Christ the most important thing in my life because he died so that sinners like you and I might be forgiven our sins and gain eternal life.
 I have had, and continue to have, some very difficult challenges with my health and have seen some very dark times.
 It is only through faith, prayer and the power of the Holy Spirit that I have made it through many days.
 Life isn’t easy, and Christians aren’t perfect.
 I am certainly very far from perfect.
 We are all sinners.
 The Bible tells us that not one of us is justified.
 However, as a Christian, you are forgiven and striving to get better in every way each day.
 As a sinner needing forgiveness; just ask Christ into your life; sincerely repent of your sins; rejoice in the fact that your sins, past, present, and future are forgiven and forgotten; and let the Lord help you each day to become the person he wants you to be.
-Not unlike mastering a craft, it is a life long, difficult, journey, but the end of the journey is eternal life.
+Not unlike mastering the recreation of flintlock longrifles, it is a life long, difficult, journey, but the end of the journey is eternal life.
 Don’t wait, start your journey today!
 Jesus loves you and is waiting for you to ask him into your life.
 Once you do, you will also find that he will lift your burdens and make things possible that are far beyond your capabilities.

 May God bless you.